nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Daily Bugle/index.md

 We use those at administrator page and login

-immediately look for extensions, plugins or templates pages for uploads or custom code possibilty
+Immediately look for extensions, plugins or templates pages for uploads or custom code possibility

-in extensions/templates there are 2 templates we can customize
+In extensions/templates there are 2 templates we can customize

 we cant upload directly so we have to modify a page or create one